Sex Crimes Attorney in New Jersey

 Criminal accusations of any kind can have a serious impact on your personal and professional life, but a sex crime charge can be especially terrifying.
 In New Jersey, the penalties for these types of crimes are severe, and classification as a sex offender can restrict a person’s ability to find housing, get a job, and form relationships in the future.
-Contact our New Jersey sex crime law firm today.
+Contact our New Jersey criminal defense law firm today.